 If for any reason, you are unhappy with Connect Health’s formal response to your complaint, then you should consult with the person/organisation who referred you to Connect Health (unless you referred yourself).
 E.g. your GP or Employer.
 If you were referred to Connect Health via the NHS, (i.e. paid for by your GP) you may have access to the independent Patient Advice & Liaison Service, known as PALS, who support patients and carers in trying to resolve any issues as quickly as possible.
 There also a number of complaint advocacy services available depending on which area of the country you live.

 Find your local PALS or contact your GP surgery for support.

 [Please note some areas no longer have PALS services available to patients].

 The Health Service Ombudsman

 NHS patients referred to Connect Health, who remain unhappy after local resolution and independent review, can also seek a further review from the Health Service Ombudsman.
 The Ombudsman is independent of both the NHS and private organisations and can be contacted at:

 How to Formally Lodge a Complaint

-If you feel the need to make a ‘formal’ complaint about any aspect of treatment or care you have received from Connect, then please send your complaint in writing to:
+If you want to make a ‘formal’ complaint about any aspect of treatment or care you have received from Connect Health, then please send your complaint in writing to: